Breathing and Posture: Can Bad Posture Affect Your Breathing?

 Yes, posture affects breathing by changing the position of our chest, rib cage, or diaphragm.
 Poor posture restricts lung expansion, leading to shortness of breath, difficulty breathing, and even pain if you try deep breaths.

 How you stand or sit can affect your ability to breathe correctly, including the rate you take in air and release carbon dioxide from your lungs – known as ventilation.
-Poor posture restricts lung expansion, making it more difficult for us to take a full breath and bring in as much oxygen as we need.
+Poor posture restricts lung expansion, making it more difficult for us to take a full breath and bring in as much oxygen as we need, and overworked neck muscles can exacerbate this issue.

 The Intercostal muscles, located between your ribs, assist your diaphragm in elevating your rib cage and allowing more air into your lungs.

-The Sternocleidomastoid, Serratus Anterior, Pectoralis Minor, and Scalenes are other muscles that aid the intercostals in breathing if it becomes restricted.
+The Sternocleidomastoid, Serratus Anterior, Pectoralis Minor, and Scalenes are other muscles that aid the intercostals in breathing if they become restricted.

 What is the process of breathing?

-The respiratory system (how we breathe) consists of your lungs, which are surrounded by the respiratory muscles.
+The respiratory system (how we breathe) consists of your lungs, surrounded by the respiratory muscles.
 The diaphragm is the primary muscle used in the inhalation process.
+A thorough examination of the spine and nervous system is essential for understanding and improving respiratory health.

 The Diaphragm

-The diaphragm, the muscle of inspiration, is dome-shaped and is made up of muscle and fibrous tissue.
+The diaphragm, the muscle of inspiration, is dome-shaped and comprises muscle and fibrous tissue.
 It separates the chest from the stomach and is vital for respiration (breathing).

 The diaphragm is a dome-shaped muscle that lines the bottom of your ribcage when contracted.
 It will make your lungs expand downward from their usual dome shape to take in more air when you breathe in or exhale.